-- 1. On completion of the installation the system is to be tested in the presence of a Council Inspector. - 2.
+- 1. On completion of the installation the system is to be tested in the presence of an authorised Council officer. - 2.
 The system is to be operated to demonstrate that all components function as required by the design. - 3.
-The Contractor is responsible for making all necessary alterations to the system so that the performance is in accordance with the design specifications.
+The developer is responsible for making all necessary alterations to the system so that the performance is in accordance with the design specifications.